camunda/camunda-docs-manual/content/user-guide/logging.md

 25-Nov-2019 16:00:50.730 FINE [thread-1] o.c.c.l.BaseLogger.logDebug ENGINE-03009 SQL operation: 'UPDATE'; Entity: 'HistoricVariableInstanceEntity[id=ddea4bef-0f93-11ea-b2ca-e4a7a094a9d6]'
 25-Nov-2019 16:00:50.737 FINE [thread-1] o.c.c.l.BaseLogger.logDebug ENGINE-13006 Finishing command -------------------- RemoveExecutionVariablesCmd ----------------------
 ```

+The snippet contains the start and of `RemoveExecutionVariablesCmd`, the flush summary of the operation, and the database statements of the variable instance.

 # Legacy: Java Util Logging